 What about low-carb products such as bread that contain more fiber and protein than carbohydrate?

-If a food contains more fiber and more protein than carbohydrate, then it is probably SANE.
-The exception here would be if the food also contains a lot of unnatural fats added to it.
+If a food contains more fiber and more protein than carbohydrate, then it is probably SANE in low quantities, if net carbs are low.
+A good rule of thumb is total carbs minus fiber should be less than 10 grams per serving and eat no more than one or two servings per day.
+The exception here would be that if the food also contains a lot of unnatural fats added to it, it should be avoided.

 Why aren’t apples, bananas, and grapes considered SANE?

-They are more Aggressive and less Nutritious than berries and citrus fruits.
+They are high in sugar and stimulate insulin release, and therefore are more Aggressive and less Nutritious than berries and citrus fruits.

 How can I deal with cravings for salty, sweet, and crunchy foods?